-Founder of Open Russia pro-democracy movement, Amnesty In-ternational -recognized prisoner of conscience, and the former CEO of the Yukos oil company.
+Founder of the Open Russia pro-democracy movement, an Amnesty International recognized prisoner of conscience, and the former CEO of the Yukos oil company.

-Founder and publisher of Novaya Gazeta, Russia’s foremost independ-ent newspaper, known for uncovering government corruption and human rights abuses.
+Nobel Peace Prize winner 2021, Founder and publisher of Novaya Gazeta, Russia’s foremost independent newspaper, known for uncovering government corruption and human rights abuses.

-Businessman, philanthropist, former managing director of the Yukos oil company, founder of the Museum of the Jewish People (Israel) and co-owner of Israeli newspaper Haaretz
+Businessman, philanthropist, former managing director of the Yukos oil company, founder of the NADAV Foundation and co-owner of Israeli newspaper Haaretz.

 Special correspondent on Russian affairs for the Wall Street Journal, former head of FT in Russia, author of many books on Russia.